quyen-uit/ECommerce_NET/README.md

 # ECommerce API using
-- NET 7
+- NET 9
-- Entity Framework Core and AutoMapper
+- Entity Framework Core and Mapster
 - Redis
 - Specification Pattern
 - Repository and Unit of Work Pattern